What is yellow fever?

 How is yellow fever diagnosed?

-The disease may be confirmed by a blood test or various other laboratory tests.
+Doctors can confirm the disease with a blood test or other lab tests.

 What is the treatment for yellow fever?